-One of the biggest mistakes I see newly formed businesses make in my business is trying to break into business by offering lower prices.
+One of the biggest mistakes I see newly formed businesses make in their business is trying to break into business by offering lower prices.
 Often times these are former employees who thought they could do a better job than the boss and that the boss was charging a ridiculous amount compared to what they saw themselves being paid.

 The problem is that as employees they were not seeing the whole picture of what it cost to run the business, only the difference between what a customer was paying and what they were getting paid as employees.

 As a business owner you want to grab as much market share as you can but without giving up your chance to charge reasonable prices.
 If you compete on price someone will always be willing to go lower and at the same time you are ruining your chances of being able to grow your business.
 With tiny margins there won’t be any cash left for things like hiring, marketing or buying more equipment.

 So how can you win more business without giving away all your profits?
 The answer is to beat the competition on service.
 There are a few places where price is all that matters but for most businesses the quality of the service you provide will make a difference to your customers and be something that brings them back or causes them to move on to the competition.